Icepenguins101/charms-bar-port/README.md

 Suggest new features or file bug reports to improve Charms Bar Port, [learn more...](https://github.com/Icepenguins101/charms-bar-port/issues)

 #### Spread the word
-Star this repository, leave a review of the program anywhere on your website or share it to others that want the Windows 8.x experience back.
+Star this repository, leave a review of the program anywhere on your website or share it to others that want the Windows 8.x experience back!